Im-Rises/nbody-simulator-docker/README.md

 This is a simple nbody simulator made with OpenGL and C++ with the help of the ImGui library for the UI.

-> **Note:**
-> The tests are running at 144Hz with 10 000 000 particles on a Windows 11 machine with an Nvidia RTX 2070 6GB.

 ## Architecture
 ## v1
 ```mermaid